 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about rosacea.
-It tells you what rosacea is, what causes it, what can be done about it, and where you can find out more about it.
+It explains what rosacea is, what causes it, what can be done about it, and where you can find more information about it.

 What is rosacea?

 Rosacea is a common skin condition, mostly affecting the face.
 It predominantly affects fair-skinned individuals but may appear in any skin type.
 Rosacea can start at any age from childhood onwards, but most commonly appears in young adults.

 It is more common in women however, when affecting men, it may be more severe.
 It is a long-term condition, can persist for a long time and fluctuates from mild to severe.
 Rosacea mostly affects the cheeks, forehead, chin, and nose.

 More rarely, it may affect the neck and chest.
 It appears as persistent redness caused by dilated blood vessels, small bumps, and pus-filled spots similar to acne.
 There may also be uncomfortable redness and irritation of the surface of the eyes and eyelids (see section what are the symptoms or rosacea).

 Rosacea is classified into 4 subtypes that may overlap.
 Your doctor will advise you of the type you have.